sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

     Accuracy: 0.852

-Not bad using the default hyper-parameters values, let's now manually analyze what our model has actually learned by using the interactive "live test".
-Makes sense to you? (remember you can select "words" as the Description Level if you want to know based on what words is making classification decisions)
+Not bad using the default hyperparameters values, let's now manually analyze what our model has actually learned by using the interactive "live test".

 .. code:: python

     Server.serve(clf, x_test, y_test)

+Makes sense to you? (remember you can select "words" as the Description Level if you want to know based on what words is making classification decisions)

 Live test doesn't look bad, however, we will create a "more intelligent" version of this model, a version that can recognize variable-length word n-grams "on the fly".
-Thus, we will name this new model "movie\_review\_3grams" and when calling the ``fit`` we will pass an extra argument ``n_grams=3`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams **[*]**.

-Additionally, we will name our model "movie\_review\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyper-parameter optimization to find the best hyper-parameters values.
+Thus, when calling the ``fit`` we will pass an extra argument ``n_grams=3`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams **[*]**.
+Additionally, we will name our model "movie\_review\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyperparameter optimization to find better hyperparameters values.

-**[*]** If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a text classifier with dynamic n-grams for early risk detection over text streams" (preprint available `here <https://arxiv.org/abs/1911.06147>`__).
+**[*]** *If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a text classifier with dynamic n-grams for early risk detection over text streams"* (preprint available `here <https://arxiv.org/abs/1911.06147>`__).

 .. code:: python